ulsdevteam/islandora_datastreams_io/README.md

 TODO: This module will need to extend the options based on what is installed.
 In other words, if islandora_solr is installed, provide the option to import / export using a Solr query... if the upitt_workflow module is installed, provide the option to import / export using a batch.

+The PID values can be passed from other modules by setting the $_SESSION['pids'] value before redirecting to the islandora/datastreams_io/export page.
+Doing this will make the PIDS field read-only and set the "Select Objects" mode to "List of PID values".